 While we believe that there is presently a general lack of investment competition for investment opportunities in the community banking sector from institutional investors including high net worth individuals, publicly traded investment companies, hedge funds and private equity funds, such investors do exist.
 In addition, competition among institutional investors and investment managers for community bank related investments may increase significantly.
 In addition to established competitors, new competitors may be established at any time.
-Increasing competitive conditions may adversely impact our ability to meet debt service obligations or make dividend payments to our stockholders.
+Increasing competitive conditions may adversely impact our ability to meet our business objectives, which in turn could adversely impact our ability to meet debt service obligations or make dividend payments to our stockholders.
 Some of our competitors may have a lower cost for borrowing funds than us or greater access to funding sources not available to us.